andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 The downside of writing release fixes on mainline is that many teams find it harder to do so, and frustrating to fix it one way on mainline and have to rework on the release branch before the release can occur.
 This is particularly true when there is schedule pressure to get the release out.

-==Teams that only have one version in production at a time will only need a single release branch, but some products will have many releases present in production use.== Software that's run on customers' kit will only be upgraded when that customer wishes to.
+<mark>Teams that only have one version in production at a time will only need a single release branch, but some products will have many releases present in production use.</mark> Software that's run on customers' kit will only be upgraded when that customer wishes to.
 Many customers are reluctant to upgrade unless they have compelling new features, having been burned by upgrades that fail.
 Such customers, however, still want bug fixes, especially if they involve security issues.
 In this situation the development team keeps release branches open for each release that's still being used, and applies fixes to them as needed.

 ![](resources/Dev-Patterns-for-Managing-Source-Code-Branches-026.png)

 As development goes on it gets increasingly difficult to apply fixes to older releases, but that's often the cost of doing business.
-It can only be mitigated by ==encouraging customers to frequently upgrade to the latest version==.
+It can only be mitigated by <mark>encouraging customers to frequently upgrade to the latest version</mark>.
 Keeping the product stable is essential for this, once burned a customer will be reluctant to do an unnecessary upgrade again.

 #### When to use Release Branch

-==Release branches are a valuable tool when a team isn't able to keep their mainline in a healthy state.== It allows a portion of the team to focus on the necessary bug fixes that are needed for it to be ready for production.
+<mark>Release branches are a valuable tool when a team isn't able to keep their mainline in a healthy state.</mark> It allows a portion of the team to focus on the necessary bug fixes that are needed for it to be ready for production.
 Testers can pull the most stable recent candidate from the tip of this branch.
 Everyone can see what's been done to stabilize the product.
 This pattern becomes essential when teams need to manage multiple versions in production.

 Despite the value of release branches, most of the best teams don't use this pattern for **single-production products**, because they don't need to.
 If the mainline is kept sufficiently healthy, then any commit to mainline can be released directly.
 In that case releases should be tagged with a publicly visible version and build number.